-On 26 July, 1963, early in the morning at 05:17, a disastrous earthquake destroyed the sleepy Skopje.
-The pictures and news of this catastrophe, in which more than 1000 peoples were killed, were put on the front pages of the world media.
+On 26 July 1963, early in the morning at 05:17, a disastrous earthquake destroyed the sleepy Skopje.
+The pictures and news of this catastrophe, in which more than 1000 people were killed, were in the world media headlines.
 The need for mobilization in overcoming the disastrous consequences was great and with global dimensions.
 “Skopje is not a film, not a thriller where we guess the chief event.
 It is a concentration of man’s struggle for freedom, with a result which inspires further struggles and no acceptance of defeat”.
 Jean-Paul Sartre, 1963.

 Тhe international community manifested an exceptionally wide solidarity in assisting the reconstruction of Skopje.
 An important part of that solidarity was also the action initiated by the International Association of the Plastic Arts which on its convention held in October 1963 in New York, called upon the artists of the world to assist in creating a collection of works of art by which they would support the vision of the city reconstruction.